-The ability to set seed and the low palatability of herbage, combined with the ability to survive dry conditions in poor soils may confer weed potential on some accessions.
+S. viscosa appears in weed lists of several countries, but at this stage (2018) it is not considered a major weed.
+The ability to set seed and the low palatability of herbage, combined with the ability to survive dry conditions in poor soils confer weed potential on some accessions.

-No information available.
-Appears to have little benefit on animal production.
+Appears to have little benefit to animal production.

 Seed production is difficult with this species due to the sticky nature of the inflorescence, leaves and stems.
 The viscid substance, which is soluble in organic solvents but not water, is difficult to remove from equipment used in the harvesting process.

-- Keller-Grein, G. and Schultze-Kraft, R. (1992) Preliminary agronomic evaluation of a Stylosanthes viscosa Sw. collection.
-Genetic Resources Communication Number 15.
-(CSIRO Division of Tropical Crops and Pastures, St Lucia, Queensland, Australia.)
+Keller-Grein, G. and Schultze-Kraft, R. (1992) Preliminary agronomic evaluation of a Stylosanthes viscosa Sw. collection.
+Genetic Resources Communication No. 15.
+CSIRO Tropical Agriculture, St Lucia, Australia.